Eddie Gill

 Edward Gill III (born August 16, 1978) is an American former professional basketball player.
-Gill was born played college basketball at the College of Eastern Utah, Salt Lake Community College, and Weber State University.
+Gill played college basketball at the College of Eastern Utah, Salt Lake Community College, and Weber State University.
 With the Weber State Wildcats, Gill was MVP of the 1999 Big Sky Conference tournament.

 Not selected in the 2000 NBA draft, Gill began his professional career with the Las Vegas Silver Bandits of the IBL and debuted with the New Jersey Nets of the NBA late in the season.
 Gill has had a journeyman career in basketball and has played in various teams in the NBA, NBA Development League, minor leagues, and overseas.
 In the NBA, Gill has played for the New Jersey Nets, Memphis Grizzlies, Portland Trail Blazers, Indiana Pacers, Seattle SuperSonics, and Milwaukee Bucks all usually in reserve roles.
 However, Gill has been a starter and high scorer for much of his non-NBA career.
 Professionally, Gill has been an All-Star selection in the CBA (2004) and NBA Development League (2008) and won championships with the D-League (2009 with the Colorado 14ers) and Belgian Cup (2010 with BC Oostende).

 Won a regional Emmy award for his work as an analyst on Pacers Live Pregame.